Small Language Models can Outperform Humans in Short Creative Writing: A Study Comparing SLMs with Humans and LLMs: Conclusions

 \section{Conclusions}

-This study highlights the potential of small language models (SLMs) in creative writing tasks, specifically when generating short stories.
-Our experiments show that fine-tuned SLMs like BART-large can outperform average humans in many aspects such as readability, understandability, relevance, and informativeness.
-However, humans still retain a slight advantage in creativity, although the difference is not statistically significant in our data.
+This study highlights the potential of small language models (SLMs) in creative writing tasks, particularly in generating short stories.
+Our experiments indicate that fine-tuned SLMs like BART-large are rated more favorably than average human writers by general readers in several aspects, including readability, understandability, relevance, and informativeness.
+However, when it comes to creativity, humans maintain a slight perceived edge, though the difference observed in our data is not statistically significant.

-Our analysis also reveals that reader biases toward AI authorship negatively influence assessments of AI-generated texts, particularly in creative domains.
-Despite these biases, SLMs still produced more attractive synopses overall compared to human writers, suggesting that smaller models can offer a competitive edge in creative applications, especially when tasked with generating shorter texts.
+Interestingly, our findings suggest that it does not take a highly sophisticated large language model (LLM) to meet or even surpass human performance in many dimensions of creative writing, particularly when evaluated by general audiences.
+SLMs, despite their smaller size and lower computational requirements, demonstrated a strong ability to generate texts that resonated with readers, challenging assumptions about the necessity of larger models in this domain.

+Our results also highlight the significant role of biases in shaping reader perceptions of AI-generated text.
+When AI is explicitly identified as the author, reader assessments tend to penalize its perceived creativity and overall quality.
+However, in scenarios where the AI is not competing directly against human authors or is evaluated anonymously, its output often receives more favorable ratings.
+This effect underlines how context and framing influence the reception of AI-generated content.

-Comparing the SLM with larger language models (LLMs) -- GPT-3.5 and GPT-4o in our experiments --, our qualitative linguistic analysis revealed that while larger models produce more consistent and coherent texts, they tend to generate more predictable and formulaic narratives.
+Comparing the SLM with larger language models (LLMs) ---GPT-3.5 and GPT-4o in our experiments--- our qualitative linguistic analysis revealed that while larger models produce more consistent and coherent texts, they often generate more predictable and formulaic narratives.
 GPT-4o, despite its near-perfect internal and external coherence, produced stories that were seen as novel only 3\% of the time.
 In contrast, the SLM generated novel content in 15\% of its stories, indicating a higher degree of creativity despite its smaller size.
 This suggests a trade-off between model size and creative flexibility, where larger models may prioritize consistency over originality.